Johnnie-LC/Movies/README.md

 # Movies themoviedb

-Application made with React that shows the most current Movies on the market using the api [themoviedb](https://developers.themoviedb.org/4/getting-started)
+Application made with create-react-app that shows the most current Movies on the market using the api [themoviedb](https://developers.themoviedb.org/4/getting-started)

 # Technologies used